Haplogroup J-M267: South Asia

 J*(xJ-M172) was found in India among Indian Muslims.

 West Asia

 The area including eastern Turkey and the Zagros and Taurus mountains, has been identified as a likely area of ancient J-M267 diversity.
 Both J-P58 and other types of J-M267 are present, sometimes with similar frequencies.

 Levant and Semitic populations

 J-M267 is very common throughout this region, dominated by J-P58, but some specific sub-populations have notably low frequencies.

 Arabian peninsula

 J-P58 is the most common Y-Chromosome haplogroup among men from all of this region.

 Europe

 J-M267 is uncommon in most of Northern and Central Europe.
 It is, however, found in significant pockets at levels of 5–10% among many populations in southern Europe.
-A recent study with the extant variation concludes that the Caucasus is likely to be the source of the Greek and Italian haplogroup J1-M267 chromosomes.
+A 2018 genetic study (Finocchio et al. 2018) with the extant variation strongly suggests the Caucasus and regions North of it as likely to be an origin of the Greek and Italian J-M267 haplogroup.